 The biggest falls in net balance over the last year were experienced by the Technology, Media, Telecommunication sector (-70pp).
 Construction (-44pp) and Energy, Utilities, Mining sectors (-46pp) have also been on a downward trajectory since last year.
-In your view, how are operating margins for your company likely to change over the next 12 months?

 Little change for CAPEX outlook